 As Scott used his startup superpowers to bring on more clients, I found our SQL database getting overwhelmed quickly.
 Feeling the need to migrate to a sharded architecture, I found that Azure’s SQL elastic pool offering was the best in the market at the time.
 (This was before AWS offered Aurora for PostgreSQL, and I’m not a fan of MySQL, so I wasn’t going to go there.)

-Migrating to Azure met our security needs and allowed for a solid implementation of a sharded SQL architecture where enterprise clients could be on their own dedicated database with their complete customer database stored in isolation and encrypted at rest.
-This was a critical requirement we needed to meet for our larger clients.
+Migrating to Azure met our security needs and allowed for a solid implementation of a sharded SQL architecture.
+The arrangement and implementation allows enterprise clients to have their own dedicated database, storing their complete customer database in isolation and encrypted at rest.
+Meeting this critical requirement was essential for our larger clients.

 The scalability and cost-efficiency of the elastic database pools in Azure were a golden ticket to meeting the demands of our growing startup.